 Comparing Couples Counseling Cost And Benefits

-Then there's the sunk cost: all the time and effort you've already put into building that relationship can be forever lost virtually overnight.
-However you choose to do the math, employing couples counseling to deal with existing relationship problems, or preventing them from arising in the first place, is one of the best investments you can possibly make in your happiness.
+Then there's the sunk cost: all the time and effort you have already put into building that relationship can be forever lost virtually overnight.
+However you choose to do the math, employing couples counseling to deal with existing relationship problems, or preventing them from arising in the first place, is one of the best investments you can make in your happiness.

 How Much Does Couples Counseling Cost?

 If you choose to book two hours a week for three months, it is going to set you back quite a bit.
-Fortunately, this is rarely necessary, with most couples experiencing at least some benefit within half a dozen sessions.
-It's worthwhile opting for a counselor licensed by the state, but this requires a minimum of an advanced degree, and those student loans don't pay themselves.
+Fortunately, this is rarely necessary, with most couples experiencing at least some benefit within half a dozen sessions or so.
+It is worthwhile opting for a counselor licensed by the state, but this requires a minimum of an advanced degree, and those student loans don't pay themselves.

 There is also an alternative way available in the form of fully qualified relationship therapists who offer their services online.
-This means that they can interact with a number of couples in the same hour, as these kinds of sessions don't need to fit into the mold dictated by traditional office appointments.
+This means that they can interact with several couples in the same hour, as these kinds of sessions don't need to fit into the mold dictated by traditional office appointments.

 The Financial And Emotional Cost Of Divorce And Separation

 The money and time a couple can spend on relationship counseling is only one half of the equation.
 Even if breaking up isn't on the horizon, many couples spend far more on gifts and holidays in an attempt to save their relationship, which means papering over the cracks rather than repairing the actual structure.
 These things may provide temporary relief from issues within the relationship, but unless underlying problems are addressed, they will continue once the novelty of the gifts and vacations wear off, leaving you and your partner right where you started, only with a lot less money than it would have cost to see a marriage and couples counselor.